 The IRS first stated that under Section 408(d)(3)(C) rollovers are not permitted from non-spousal inherited IRAs, and Section 408 must be applied without regard to any community property laws.
 Thus, rejecting the surviving spouse’s first request, the IRS stated that classifying the amount of the inherited IRA as the taxpayer’s community property is a matter of state property law, not federal tax law.

 The IRS next rejected the taxpayer’s three remaining requests, noting that as the son was the named beneficiary of the decedent’s IRA, not the surviving spouse, the IRAs are “inherited.”
 Because Section 408 doesn’t consider community property laws, the IRS must follow Section 408(d)’s distribution rules and disregard the surviving spouse’s community property interest.
 Thus, the surviving spouse cannot be treated as a payee of the inherited IRA and cannot roll over any amounts from the inherited IRA.
 Moreover, because the son is the named beneficiary of the decedent’s IRA and the taxpayer’s community property interest is disregarded, any “assignment” of an interest in the inherited IRA to the taxpayer would be treated as a taxable distribution to the son.
 Accordingly, “the order of the state court cannot be accomplished under federal tax law.”

-For more information, please contact our trust and estate attorneys, Bernard J. Jackvony, Gene M. Carlino and Rebecca M. Murphy at 401-824-5100 or email [email protected], [email protected] and [email protected].
+For more information, please contact our trust and estate attorneys, Bernard J. Jackvony, Gene M. Carlino and Rebecca M. Murphy at or email , and .
 We welcome your comments, questions and suggestions.